smudge/decks/railsconf-2022/slides.md

 -->

 ---
-layout: center
+layout: image
+image: /images/sticky-note.jpg
+class: bg-contain
+style: 'background-size: contain'
 ---

-# sticky note
+# &nbsp;

 <!--
 Did they, like, keep the list of demo logins on a sticky note?